The Anglican Communion represents over 85 million people in over 165 countries.

 The Archbishop of Canterbury is the head of the Church of England, which is the largest denomination in Britain.
-About 9.7 million people visit a Church of England cathedral each year.
+In 2017, about 1 million people were regular worshippers.

-August 5, 2003 - The Episcopal Church USA, at its meeting for its General Convention in Minneapolis, votes to ordain openly gay Gene Robinson as bishop of New Hampshire.
+August 5, 2003 - The Episcopal Church USA, at its meeting for its General Convention in Minneapolis, votes to ordain Gene Robinson, who is openly gay, as bishop of New Hampshire.